processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **hosts**: *\[Host, ...\]*
 This option defines the Jabber IDs of the service.
-If the *hosts* option is not specified, the only Jabber ID will be the hostname of the virtual host with the prefix "vjud.".
+If the *hosts* option is not specified, the only Jabber ID will be the hostname of the virtual host with the prefix "pubsub.".
 The keyword *@HOST@* is replaced with the real virtual host name.

 - **ignore\_pep\_from\_offline**: *false | true*
 To specify whether or not we should get last published PEP items from